 To use the Amex ShopRunner benefit, sign up with an eligible American Express card and complete the ShopRunner online membership form.
 Cardholders will then have immediate access to the ShopRunner membership program, which offers free two-day shipping, free returns, and members-only deals at over 100 online retailers.
 All that’s required to enroll is the e-mail address linked to your Amex account, the card number, and other card information to verify eligibility.

-You can begin shopping from your Amex ShopRunner account, from the ShopRunner website, or directly from the participating retailer’s site.
+How to use it: You can begin shopping from your Amex ShopRunner account, from the ShopRunner website, or directly from the participating retailer’s site.
 As long as you’re signed in to your ShopRunner account when you check out, it doesn’t matter where you start shopping.
 From the ShopRunner website, click the “Shop Now” button for your desired retailer and simply move items to your cart.
+Alternatively, you can also search by product categories, through the "Shop Products" tab on the ShopRunner website.
 Items eligible for ShopRunner will display the ShopRunner bold “S” logo on their product page or at checkout.
 Select “ShopRunner” on the checkout page in order to receive free two-day shipping.

-ShopRunner’s current list of participating stores includes Bloomingdale’s, Neiman Marcus, Tommy Hilfiger, Under Armour, and American Eagle Outfitters, among others.
-Note that some retailers may have a minimum spending requirement, which is usually around $25.
+Participating stores: ShopRunner’s current list of participating stores includes Bloomingdale’s, Neiman Marcus, Tommy Hilfiger, Under Armour, and American Eagle Outfitters, among others.
+Note that some retailers may have a minimum spending requirement.

 2023's Best American Express Credit CardsCompare Cards